-A step-by-step guide for teachers on how to assign students one or two slides in Google Classroom or Google Drive for distance learning.
+This is a step-by-step guide for teachers on how to assign students one or two slides in Google Classroom or Google Drive for distance learning.

 Why would a teacher want to shorten a Google Drive resource?

-Teachers might want to limit the amount of homework a student receives at once or differentiate assignments for students.
+Teachers might want to limit the amount of homework or differentiate assignments for students.

 Follow these steps for assigning just a small part of a larger resource using digital resources made for Google Drive.

-On the left-hand side, choose the slides that you want to send to your students.
-You may have to hold down the Shift button, or the Command button on a Mac.
+On the left-hand side, choose the slides you want to send to your students.
+You might have to hold down the shift button or the command button on a Mac.
 The slides you chose should be highlighted.

-2) Click on the “File” tab and then click on “Make a Copy.”
-Choose “Selected Slides.”
+2) Click on the File tab and then on Make a Copy.
+Choose Selected Slides.

-3) Give the file a new name and click the “OK” button.
+3) Give the file a new name and click the OK button.

 You probably want to move it into a new folder specifically for that resource in case you want to assign it again in the future.

 5) Assign the new file the way you usually do with Google Classroom or through Google Drive.

-I hope you found these steps easy to follow.
+I hope you found these steps easy to follow!